Maxime Quennesson, cello

 He is also very involved in contemporary creation, in 2020, the French composer Jacques Lenot dedicated two works to him, the first, a piece with piano, and a second, for cello and 25 musicians, “Des Anges & des Dieux”.

 Maxime plays on a cello made by Jean-Baptiste Vuillaume (1863), generously lent by Bruno Delepelaire, and is supported by SAFRAN, ADAMI and Or du Rhin.

 Since September 2019, he is Artist in Residence at the Queen Elisabeth Music Chapel under the direction of Gary Hoffman, and will pursue a postgraduate degree (DAI) at the CNSMDP.

-Scholarship offered by Mrs and Mr Christophe Convent
+Maxime benefits from a scholarship offered by Mrs and Mr Christophe Convent